 Also known as degenerative joint disease, osteoarthritis is a chronic degenerative disease that affects one or more joints in the body.
-The cartilage within a joint acts as a kind of buffer between the bones.
+The cartilage in a joint serves as a buffer between the bones.
 Softer and more flexible than bone, cartilage absorbs shock during joint movement and helps provide joint lubrication.
 As this cartilage wears away, the bones begin to rub against one another.
-The bone-on-bone friction causes destruction to the bone, abnormal bone regrowth, and swelling of the soft tissue around the joint.
+The bone-on-bone friction causes bone destruction, abnormal bone regrowth, and swelling of the soft tissue around the joint.
 All of this leads to chronic pain and stiffness in the joints.
 The most commonly affected joints are the hips, knees, elbows, hocks, shoulders, carpi (wrists) and spine.

-Osteoarthritis is a chronic progressive condition, meaning once it begins it will continue to worsen.
-There is no cure for arthritis, but there are many treatments available that can slow the disease progression and lessen the discomfort it causes.
+Osteoarthritis is a chronic progressive condition, meaning once it begins it will continue to gradually get worse.
+There is no cure for arthritis, but there are many treatments available that can slow the disease progression and relieve some of the pain, stiffness, and discomfort it causes.